bplmaps/lmec-main-site/content/articles/showtime-in-downtown-boston.md

 {{< figure src="https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:7h14cx037/5348,352,1215,1093/,1200/0/default.jpg" caption="" class="figure-left" >}}

 This map tells a story about the preservation or lack thereof of historic theaters in Boston, which supposedly has the second highest concentration of old theaters outside of New York.
 The plan this map lays out is to revitalize the theater district as a "multifaceted Cultural District," complete with places to eat, shop, and engage in public art.
+To what extent did Boston succeed in creating a modern and bustling cultural district downtown?

 {{< figure src="https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:7h14cx037/full/,1200/0/default.jpg" caption="" class="figure-center" >}}